zixiz/url-shortener-nx/README.md

 ## Architecture Overview

-The application follows a 3-service architecture, consisting of three core services that communicate asynchronously via a message broker (RabbitMQ).
+The application follows a 2-service architecture, consisting of two core services that communicate asynchronously via a message broker (RabbitMQ).

 1.  **Management Service (`apps/management-service`)**: The central API for all user-facing and data-management operations.